On extended leave until December 31st, 2015

 Dia Sanou is a public health nutritionist and assistant professor in the Interdisciplinary School of Health Sciences.
 He received a Ph.D. in Nutrition from Laval University and completed his postdoctoral training in aboriginal health at the University of Alberta.
 A graduate from the University of Ouagadougou (B.Sc. and M.Sc.), Professor Sanou also holds a Certificate in information technology and nutrition from the Swedish University of Agricultural Sciences.
-Prior to joining the University of Ottawa, professor Sanou taught at Mount Saint Vincent University (Nova Scotia).
-He is also an adjunct professor in nutrition at Laval University.
-He also worked overseas for the National Public Health Laboratory and the National Nutrition Center in Burkina Faso where he has collaborated with international organizations.
+He also worked overseas for the National Public Health Laboratory and the National Nutrition Center in Burkina Faso and he is still collaborating with international organization and governmental agencies in Francophone West Africa to improve nutrition policies and programs.
+Dr Sanou is also an adjunct professor in nutrition at Laval University.

 |2009||Postdoctoral studies||Community nutrition & aboriginal health research||University of Alberta, AB|